Welcome to the USI Diagnostic Medical Sonography Program

 Sonography is a multifaceted profession consisting of many specialty areas.
 These areas include: abdominal, obstetrics and gynecology, vascular and cardiac sonography.

-The Diagnostic Medical Sonography program at the University of Southern Indiana is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on recommendation by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS) in general, vascular and cardiac concentrations.
+The Diagnostic Medical Sonography program at the University of Southern Indiana is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on recommendation by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS) in Abdominal-Extended, Obstetrics and Gynecology, Vascular, and Cardiac concentrations.

 General Disclosure of Program Licensure or Certification Requirements